Scattered Breath: The Red Thread

 My love for a variety of media is evident in the rich, multi-layered, and dense surfaces of the artworks, where collage, papercutting, embossed metal, painting, embroidery, and drawing form an imaginative colorful diasporic narrative tapestry of imagery that is a celebration of life, adaptation, and survival.

-The convergence of media, imagery, and concepts span across place and time.
+The convergence of media, imagery, and concepts spans across place and time.
 The South African cultural and geographic context, the Polish life and shtetls, the Shoah, and the geographical context of America, specifically New York, merge to form almost magic realist entanglements that conflate time and place.
 Echoes of history as palimpsests of time are reflected in the works.

 This exhibition is especially poignant to me as it not only pays homage to a very special past and its brave characters, but also connects the familial diasporic link between family members in South Africa and America.”

 Kopping is a practicing South African artist, craft designer, and an art and design educator.
-She has exhibited extensively and has works in various corporate and private collections, including Telkom, UNISA, Absa, and Liberty Life.
+She has exhibited extensively and has worked in various corporate and private collections, including Telkom, UNISA, Absa, and Liberty Life.
 She holds a Master’s degree in Fine Art from the University of Witwatersrand in South Africa.
 She has presented workshops on various craft media and has undertaken numerous mosaic projects for the design industry.
 She has also presented academic papers both locally and internationally.
 She is currently a Ph.D. candidate at the University of South Africa, where her work explores her diasporic family narrative.
 With interests in the mapping of cultural and diasporic journeys, both personal and universal, maps form an important part of her oeuvre.

 Jean Bloch Rosensaft, Heller Museum Director, stated, “Jennifer Kopping’s exhibition illuminates the trajectory of 20th century Jewish experience through the narrative of one family dispersed by circumstances to the opposite ends of the earth.
 Her works exemplify the Heller Museum’s mission of showcasing the creativity of contemporary artists inspired by Jewish history and values.
 Her art demonstrates the importance of the visual arts in transmitting memory to new generations.”